 Some settings have more of an effect on print times than others.
 I’d say the biggest time-consuming printer settings are the layer height, print size, and nozzle diameter.

-A layer height of 0.1mm compared to 0.2mm will take two times as long.
+A layer height of 0.1mm compared to 0.2mm will take twice as long.

 The print size of an object increases exponentially, meaning as the object gets bigger the increase in time also increases based on how bigger the object is scaled.